Fulfillment Center or Warehouse? Choose the Right One for Your Business

 What are Warehouses?
 When are they needed?

 A warehouse is a building where goods and products are stored for a long period of time.
 It is a place designed to store the inventory of business in bulk quantity until it is needed.
-A warehouse is equipped with high shelves stacked with many goods, and forklifts driving around and containers moving across the building.
+A warehouse is equipped with high shelves stacked with many goods, forklifts driving around, and containers moving across the building.
 Operationally, what happens in a warehouse is a stagnant job.
 Inventory is added, moved to various locations, and short periods of time before the product is shipped out, unlike warehouses where products are eventually transferred out of the warehouse when needed.

-Companies that take care of warehousing, solely, are seen focusing more on businesses that work with wholesale, or business to business orders that deal with large quantities of products.
+Companies that take care of warehousing solely are seen focusing more on businesses that work with wholesale or business-to-business orders that deal with large quantities of products.
 More substantial companies & retailers have their own warehouses where they can store their extra products, or they rent warehouses to share with other businesses.
 Typically, it is a cost-effective idea for small and medium-sized businesses to lease warehouse space, depending on the terms of the leases.

-In case you are looking to store your business’s extra inventory until they’re in demand, or small storage spaces are not working out for you, a warehouse is what your business needs.
+In case you are looking to store your business’s extra inventory until they’re in demand or small storage spaces are not working out for you, a warehouse is what your business needs.

 What are Fulfillment Centers?
 When are they needed?

-Similar to a warehouse, a fulfilment center is also a large building that stores inventory for a business.
+Similar to a warehouse, a fulfilment center is also a large building that stores the inventory for a business.
 However, it serves various other purposes as well.
 A fulfilment center stores items for short periods before the product is shipped out, unlike warehouses where products are stored for a longer duration.
-These centers work with retailers, eCommerce companies, corporations, etc. to fulfil B2B and B2C orders.
+These centers work with retailers, eCommerce companies, corporations, etc., to fulfil B2B and B2C orders.

-Fulfilment centers can cater to both B2B orders, i.e. the high volume of product that is sent to a big-box retailer, as well as a B2C order, which is shipped directly to an individual’s residence.
+Fulfillment centers can cater to both B2B orders, i.e. the high volume of product that is sent to a big-box retailer, as well as a B2C order, which is shipped directly to an individual’s residence.

 It is best for eCommerce sellers to outsource their fulfilment, as it includes everything starting from inventory management to negotiating rates with shippers.
-Outsourcing order fulfilment processes to a 3PL can make it easier to manage inventory, improve customer service, and save the seller’s time to focus on strategic tasks.
+Outsourcing order fulfillment processes to a 3PL can make it easier to manage inventory, improve customer service, and save the seller’s time to focus on strategic tasks.